Pulpwood/Python-scripts/README.md

 # Python-scripts
-Scripts which help to automate tasks.
-There are bunch of tasks from practice project from Automation boring stuff with Python book.
+Scripts which help to automate tasks based on the Automation boring stuff with Python book.